ErnestoLeiva/tornet-multi-platform/README.md

 ## Configuring Your Browser to Use TorNet

-### To ensure your browser uses the Tor network for anonymity, you need to configure it to use TorNet's proxy settings:
+### To ensure your browser uses the Tor network for anonymity, you need to configure it to use TorNet's proxy settings

 #### ⚠️ Chrome and Chromium-based browsers do not support SOCKS proxies natively without command-line flags or extensions.
-Use `FoxyProxy` or similar tools for full control.
+Use `FoxyProxy` or similar tools for full control

 ### **Firefox**